 The photo showed a five-foot-tall bipedal ape.
 It bears a remarkable resemblance to the much smaller spider monkey, especially the distinctive circular ridge around the eyes.
 De Loys and his team encountered a male and female pair, who flung feces at them, much like spider monkeys do.
 De Loys shot both, killing the female and wounding the male, who disappeared into the jungle.

-One of the leading French zoologists of the time, Professor Georges Montandon, validated the photo and named the new species Ameranthropoides loysi in honor of de Loys.
+Professor Georges Montandon, one of the leading French zoologists of the time, validated the photo and named the new species Ameranthropoides loysi in honor of de Loys.
 However, the account was largely viewed as a hoax and soon forgotten.

 Nootka Tribesman Kidnapped by Bigfoot